Heshbon/alx-airbnb-database/database-adv-script/README.md

 - `LEFT JOIN` to list all properties including those without reviews.
 - `FULL OUTER JOIN` to combine users and bookings even when unmatched.

+## Subqueries Practice

+This directory contains SQL queries demonstrating both correlated and non-correlated subqueries for the ALX Airbnb Database Module.

 ## Usage

 Execute the queries in your PostgreSQL or MySQL database shell after loading the Airbnb schema.